RobertArbon/RobertArbon/README.md

 ## Research

+- **Package**: *Simulations* - a package to run MD simulations using OpenMM.
+In particular this will run simulations after docking with AutoDockVina (or any simular outputs) and run a fingerprint analysis.
 - **Paper**: *Deep online learning of molecular kinetics* - WIP.
 Online (i.e., 1 epoch) learning of the Koopman operator for molecular kinetics using VAMPnets.
   - **Package**: [Celerity](https://github.com/RobertArbon/online_kinetics) - WIP - package containing the 'online' deep-learning estimators for molecular kinetics
   - [Paper](https://github.com/RobertArbon/online_kinetics_paper)